mrstegeman/bin-scripts/README.md

     * Wrapper to use vimdiff as the git diff tool -- set in `~/.gitconfig`
 * gmail-mailto.sh
     * Script that can be set as XFCE's default e-mail handler to open mailto: links in gmail.
+* pkg-clean.sh
+    * Clean up pacman packages so that only latest version of each package exists per architecture.
+Useful on shared pacman cache.
 * prettyxml.pl
     * Perl script to output an XML file or STDIN as properly formatted XML.
 * pw\_gen.sh